sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 Both Cor and Eph can take full force when we realize both of these callings can only be realized in the person of Christ.
 They are related, but they are different roles with different purposes and different bodies.

 End with the fact that the picture on the box is Christ and the new creation that is being formed in him.
 Adam and Eve, the Nations and Israel are really shadows of this ultimate reality.
-This earthly picture is marred and distorted, but through God's plan of redemption, this picture is being corrected and will one day be put right
+This earthly picture is marred and distorted, but through God's plan of redemption, this picture is being corrected and will one day be put right.

+Recap with how Isral was a helper for all other nations.
+Yes, they were to be a great nation.
+That was God's promise to Abraham.
+But they forgot that in order to be great, you need to be the servant of all.
+Those are the words of Christ to the descendants of Abraham.

 Ultimately, I believe it still is in God's plan to channel earthly blessings through Israel to all Nations, but that day hasn't come yet.
 And I think that's why God left open the possibility of other nations participating along side with Israel.
 And I think that Israel will actually be a helper for all the other nations some day, but not until this serving God part is actualy figured out.
 [Bring in suitable quotes from Genesis here].
 Need to be strategic about placing props on one vs two (separate chairs).